giraffe-fsharp/Giraffe/DOCUMENTATION.md

         ]
 ```

-If you have only one model to deal with this doesn't seems fairly straight forward.
-However, when you have an application with many models which require additional data validation like in the case of `Adult` then you will quickly end up writing a lot of boilerplate code which can be easily avoided by making use of `IModelValidation<'T>` and `validateModel<'T>`:
+If an application has only one model to deal with then this is fairly straight forward, but if an application has more models which require additional data validation steps like in the case of `Adult` then you'll quickly end up writing a lot of boilerplate code.
+This can be avoided with the help of `IModelValidation<'T>` and `validateModel<'T>`:

 ```fsharp
 [<CLIMutable>]